danstn/puntvim/README.md

 - Place the contents of `vimrc` into `~/.vimrc` (you might want to back up your current one)
 - Pull `colors` and `syntax` into `~/.vim/` for themes and syntax improvements
 - Run `vim +PluginInstall +qall` to install plugins

+## Vim in Docker

+### OS X

+Make sure you have `boot2docker` to be able to run this container.
+For auto loading export docker env variables in your shell rc file.

+## Running the container

+Note: this is work in progress and far from being robust yet.

+To run Vim off the docker container use `vim-container.sh`.
+Could be aliased to `vim` or `vimc` (Vim in container).

+    ./vim-container.sh

+It will mount $HOME and change the working directory to the current one. `--rm` is put to shut down the container when Vim quits, so you don't have to stop the container.
+See `Dockerfile` for details & progress.